-Design Fab Collection 2021 Submission Page
+Design Fab Collection 2022

 Connecting students to collab-create an emotive piece using sophisticated digital creation software

-- HS students must have an advanced CAD model preferably Fusion 360 (i.e., not designed on ).
-MS students can use or any advanced CAD modeling software.
+- HS students must have an advanced CAD model, preferably Fusion 360 (i.e. not designed on Tinkercad)

-- Electronics and computer programming is permissible.
+- Use of electronics and computer programming to enhance the design is permitted

-- A biblical or Judaic anchor source - text (word, phrase or longer) needs to be present on the piece
+- A biblical or Judaic anchor source - text (word, phrase, or longer) - needs to be present on the piece

 Feedback and authentic audience:

-Time frame: Dec.
-8-off / project registration form
+Time frame: project registration form

-April 26th Virtual Gallery Unveiling
+- June 1 - Virtual Gallery Unveiling